Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 image: /assets/images/image.png
 ---

-In a class assignment, we were given the option do complete a fixed mini-lab.
+In a class assignment, we were given the option to complete a fixed mini-lab.
 We experimentally analyzed a heat transfer setup by measuring the temperatures of the water used and the external components of the heat exchanger.
 This analysis was intended to identify differences between ideal and real heat exchangers.

 _______________________________________________________________________________________________________________